brandur/sorg/content/fragments/alan-kay-apple.md

-Some changes since the dawn of personal computing have been tremendously positive, like the quantum leap in the raw compute power that we have available, but not all are as encouraging.
+Some changes since the dawn of personal computing have been tremendously positive, like the quantum leap in the raw compute power or the vibrant displays and peripherals that we now have available, but not all are as encouraging.
 As suggested by Alan, the walled gardens that we take for granted on everything from our iOS apps to our browser extensions would have been abominable to early idealists.
 So too would the idea of diluting interfaces so that they're universally accessible, but to a point where uisng them to be productive is hopeless.

 We should be thinking about re-opening computation and [rebooting our UX design to optimize for power